Imgp3Dev/Daily-Bot/README.md

-# Daily-Bot
+# EliteDetectory(ED)
-Daily-Bot(Don't know what else to call it) is a Program that tries to figure out what you are doing based off certain noises(and is currently being worked on)
+ED is a program designed for figuring out what you may be doing by certain types of sound.